Hygge16/Please-read-me/README.md

 ·Practice makes perfect.

-·All experience comes from mistakes.
+·All experience comes from mistakes you've made.

-·Don't be one of the leeches.
+·Don't be a freeloader.

 ·Either outstanding or out.